-8.14 Complaints alleging a breach of this Part by a council committee member or delegate of council are to be managed by the general manager in accordance with the Procedures.
+9.14 Complaints alleging a breach of this Part by a councillor, or an administrator are to be managed by the Office.
+This clause does not prevent the Office from referring an alleged breach of this Part back to the council for consideration in accordance with the Procedures.

-SCHEDULE 1: DISCLOSURES OF INTERESTS AND OTHER MATTERS IN WRITTEN RETURNS SUBMITTED UNDER CLAUSE 4.15
+SCHEDULE 1: DISCLOSURES OF INTERESTS AND OTHER MATTERS IN WRITTEN RETURNS SUBMITTED UNDER CLAUSE 4.9